bytecodealliance/regalloc.rs/docs/interface-proposal.md

    do not hinder register allocation.

-   For callsites, likewise, the code generator should move args from virtual to real registers, def'ing the real registers, and the call instruction uses the corresponding real registers.
+   For callsites, likewise, the code generator should move args from virtual to real registers (thus creating a new definition of each real register), and the call instruction uses the corresponding real registers.
 Conversely, for the return value, the call instruction def's the ABI's return value register and the code generator inserts a move that uses this real register and moves the value into a virtual register.

 Copy elision and use of copies
 ------------------------------